Ukraine shrugged off predictions of war. Now it’s a mad dash to leave.

 “We never expected this at all,” said Ludmila, referring to the Russian assault.
 She and her colleagues withheld their family names out of concern for their security.

 By Thursday, the fears of a nation could be seen in the long queues at ATMS, gas stations and grocery stores to stock up on food and necessities.
 The fears could be seen in the massive traffic jams of cars filled with families desperately trying to leave the city.
-And they could be seen at the bus station, where passengers, carrying what little they could stuff in small suitcases, waited in snaking lines.
+And they could be seen at the bus station, where passengers — carrying what little they could stuff in small suitcases — waited in snaking lines.

-In the city of Kharkiv, Ukraine’s second largest and a mere 25 miles from the Russian border, hundreds of residents, huddled together in underground metro stations.
+In the city of Kharkiv, Ukraine’s second largest and a mere 25 miles from the Russian border, hundreds of residents huddled together in underground metro stations.
 Russian artillery sporadically thundered above.

 Kharkiv was long considered a likely target for the Russians because of the city’s proximity to the border and its majority Russian-speaking population.
 But some people were still confused by the sound of blasts in the morning.

 Inside one subway station, people lined the walls and sat along the stairwell.
 Trains sat on both sides of the platform with the doors open.
 People unrolled yoga mats and blankets on the floor.
 Children played games on phones while adults refreshed the latest news.
-Some people had strollers, suitcases, and pets with them.
+Some people had strollers, suitcases and pets with them.
 Others had very few belongings.

 Oksana Nipogodneyeva, 46, said it was if she “woke up in another reality.”
 She expected to spend the night on the metro station floor with her mother and two daughters.